3 Mills Studios

-3 Mills Studios is a centre for film, television and theatre production near Stratford in East London.
+3 Mills Studios is a centre for film, television and theatre production near Stratford in East London, owned by the Lee Valley Regional Park Authority (LVRPA).
 The site of a former distillery in Three Mills became a dedicated centre for television and film production work with the establishment in the 1980s of Bow Studios, Three Mills Island Studios, and Edwin Shirley Productions.
 In the mid-1990s, the three studios merged to become 3 Mills Studios, under the management of Workspace Group.

-In August 2004, the London Development Agency (LDA) acquired 3 Mills Studios.
+In August 2004, the London Development Agency (LDA) acquired the lease of 3 Mills Studios.
 As parent organisation of the Creative London agency, the LDA's role included supporting business and skills, researching industry needs, and promoting London for film-making.
 The site is now one of London's most important film and television studios.

-Ownership transferred to the London Legacy Development Corporation in 2010 which is the organisation responsible for planning, developing, and managing the Olympic Park after the 2012 Summer Olympics.
+The lease transferred to the London Legacy Development Corporation in 2010 which is the organisation responsible for planning, developing, and managing the Olympic Park after the 2012 Summer Olympics.